grin-compiler/ghc-whole-program-compiler-project/README.md

    ```
    *NOTE:* the stack root is set to the local folder to prevent spamming the global stack sandbox.
 5. Use `gen-exe` and `ext-stg` from terminal. *(it should be in PATH due to the stack install)*

-## Why?
-- to make it easy to develop new backends for GHC without extending Cabal with new targets
-- to facilitate compiler/PL reasearch that need real world input programs
-- to allow whole program analysis (new insights might be adopted to incremental compilers)
-- to escape from GHC codebase to the surface Haskell that allows to use any library
-- to allow program observation with arbitrary precision
-- to make it easy to focus on the compiler backend development without hacking GHC
-- to allow other compilers to target GHC/STG and the feature rich RTS

 ## TODO
 **Ext-STG IR**